tzwel/Fresh/README.md

 On default it's `./fresh/components`

 #### Example component
-An example `nav` component from `components` directory, it's just valid `html` markup so you don't need to learn another language
+An example `nav` component from `components` directory, it's just valid `html` markup so you don't need to learn a new language
 ```html
 <nav>
     <a href="/#/"> Main page </a>